Seizures

 Motor (movement) symptoms can include:

-- stiffening movements (known as the 'tonic' phase) — this may cause a person to fall
+- stiffening movements ('tonic' phase) — this may make you fall down

-- jerking movements (known as the 'clonic' phase)
+- jerking movements ('clonic' phase)

-- switching between stiffening and jerking (known as 'tonic-clonic')
+- switching between stiffening and jerking ('tonic-clonic')

 - tremor or shaking or strange postures